kevinsee15/K2.JSSP.Twilio/README.md

-# K2 TypeScript Broker Template
+# K2 Nexus Javascript Broker for Twilio

-This is demonstrates best-practices for developing a K2 Broker using TypeScript.
+A JSSP based Twilio connector for K2 Nexus.

 # Features

-  - Full object model intellisense for making development easier
-  - Sample broker code that accesses jsonplaceholder.
-  - Sample unit tests with mocks and code coverage.
-  - RollupJS configuration for TypeScript.
+  - Developed using the new K2 Javascript Service Provider (JSSP) connector.
+  - Interact with Twilio's Programmable SMS REST API through K2 SmartObjects.
+  - Send SMS from K2 SmartForms and K2 Workflows.

 ## Getting Started